 - Have a linear picking order that allows the warehouse employees to complete their picking run at a location closer to the dispatch area.

-Modern shipping technologies lay a strong foundation in optimizing routes, decreasing turnaround times and reducing inefficiencies.
-Smart technology has penetrated most industries, and the shipping industry is, without doubt, one of them.
+Modern shipping technologies lay a strong foundation for optimizing routes, decreasing turnaround times and reducing inefficiencies.
+Smart technology has penetrated most industries, and the shipping industry is, without a doubt, one of them.

 Many manufacturers have optimized their shipping and warehouse process with modern technology such as: